This post contains affiliate links.

 How to make Vegetable Meatballs

 Italian eggplant meatballs take a bit of time, but what classic Italian dish doesn’t?
+Jump to the recipe card for full instructions!

-Step 1: Roast
+Step 1: Roast the Eggplant

-What type of eggplant should you use?
+the best type of eggplant

 The classic Italian eggplant is best here (it’s what I use in the pictures), but you can use just about any type of eggplant you have on hand.

-Step 2: Mash
+Step 2: Mash Them

 Once the eggplant is cool enough to handle, remove the peel and add the flesh to a large bowl.
 Mash it up with a potato masher, leaving some larger chunks for great texture.

-Step 3: Stir
+Step 3: Stir It All Together

-Add remaining ingredients to the bowl of mashed eggplant and stir to combine well.
-Next up, give it a chill in the fridge for a good 30 minutes.
+Add the remaining ingredients to the bowl of mashed eggplant and stir to combine well.
+Next up, please give it a chill in the fridge for a good 30 minutes.
 This will make it easier to form into meatball shapes.

-Step 4: Roll
+Step 4: Roll the Meatballs

 Step 5: Bake